Recommended Wedding Venues

 Sometimes venues break the mould.
 Matara is a solace, a really special, relaxing place to be on any day, not just a wedding day.
 It’s a venue I have been associated with for many years and I am proud to admit it’s one of my favourites.
 Geoffrey, who owns the venue has created an unquestionably relaxed space with the flexibility of no other.
 Whether you want a ceremony under the cloisters in the courtyard or indoors in the Hilarium, Matara will oblige.

 Some of my favourite moments over the years have been photographing a tree planting in the grounds complete with colourful ribbons, the multiculturalism that Matara attracts, Kate Nash performing at Araba and Jon’s epic wedding celebrations and winning The Best of The Best Award for one of my images last year.
-If you are visiting the best wedding venues in the south west of England, give Holly and Olivia – the two amazing wedding coordinators – a call and ask for a look around, you won’t be disappointed.
+If you are visiting the best wedding venues in the south west of England, give them a call and ask for a look around, you won’t be disappointed.

 Catering for weddings of between 50 and 150 people, Middle Stanley Farm is a private oasis offering flexibility for you to create your perfect day.
 Close to Cheltenham, it is a combination of Cotswold stone buildings, epic views, 2 lakes and a marquee for your wedding breakfast plus accommodation for up to 30 people – the perfect place for a wedding party!
 If you visit, ask to see The Havana Club!